 You may watch last year’s opening in a video towards the end of this article.

-A ‘hostage’ is also taken.
+A ‘hostage’ is taken for the duration of the opening.
 Before The Queen leaves Buckingham Palace, the Treasurer, Comptroller and Vice-Chamberlain of the Household (all of whom are Government whips) deliver ceremonial white staves (rods) to The Queen.

 Interestingly, the State Opening of Parliament is the one event in the year where Her Majesty, the House of Lords and House of Commons meet.

-The Queen arrives at Sovereign’s Entrance of Westminster, which is now flying the Royal Standard, and proceeds to the Robing Room.
-She passes dismounted Household Cavalry soldiers in full dress with drawn swords; they are the only troops allowed to bear arms within Royal Palaces.
+The Queen arrives at Sovereign’s Entrance of Westminster, which flies the Royal Standard, and she proceeds to the Robing Room.
+The Sovereign passes dismounted Household Cavalry soldiers in full dress with drawn swords – they are the only troops allowed to bear arms within Royal Palaces.

 Here, Her Majesty puts on the Imperial State Crown and the Robe of State for the ceremony.
-The Queen then leads the Royal Procession through the Royal Gallery in front of 600 guests, to the chamber of the House of Lords.
+The Queen then leads the Royal Procession through the Royal Gallery in front of 600 guests, to the chamber of the House of Lords for the main event.

 Walking to the Commons chamber, ‘Hats off, Strangers!’ is shouted to those who line the route.
-Upon reaching the chamber, the doors are shut in his face.
-Charles I tried to arrest 5 MPs whilst they were sitting in Parliament; this symbolic action shows the Commons’ independence from the Monarch, which began with the English Civil War.
+Upon reaching the chamber, the doors are shut in Black Rod’s face.
+Charles I tried to arrest five MPs whilst they were sitting in Parliament; this symbolic action shows the Commons’ independence from the Monarch, which largely began with the English Civil War.

-Black Rod then bangs three times on the door with the rod he carries.
+Black Rod then bangs three times on the door with the rod he carries, which represents his office.
 The door to the Commons Chamber is opened and he says ‘Mr Speaker, The Queen commands this honourable House, [pauses to bow to both sides of the House] to attend Her Majesty immediately in the House of Peers’.

 This is a reminder of the right of the House of Commons to exclude everyone, save the Sovereign’s messengers.